 On August 24 1787, British sailor, navigator and seal hunter James Weddell was born.
 He sailed into a region of the Southern Ocean that later became known as the Weddell Sea.
 Also the Weddell seal was discovered and named in the 1820s during expeditions led by James Weddell.

-In 1826, Weddell offered the British admiralty to repeat his trip to the Southern Ocean if they paid for it.
-However, the admiralty refused this offer.
+In 1826, Weddell offered the British Admiralty to repeat his voyage to the Southern Ocean if it would pay the costs.
+However, the Admiralty rejected this offer.
 Instead, Weddell again went on trade voyages in the warmer Atlantic waters, continuing to use the Jane.
 In 1829, on a voyage from Buenos Aires to Gibraltar, the ship leaked so that it had to anchor in the Azores and was discarded.
 Weddell and his crew were to be brought to Great Britain by another ship, but it crashed on the island of Pico, Weddell could only save himself by clinging to a rock.

 References and Further Reading:

 - James Weddell at Wikidata

 - Alfred Wegener Institute, Conserving the pristine Weddell Sea in the Antarctic,